messycoder101/Python-Tutorials/README.md

 # PythonTutorials

-Currently this repository contains code to practice for: <br>
+Currently, this repository contains code to practice for: <br>
     Simple calculator<br>
     Pound-Kg calculator<br>
     Use of Arguments<br>